eddies/home-dashi/README.md

 For example, most Mac or Windows users will probably want to install Node via one of the installers from [nodejs.org](https://nodejs.org/).

-Most Linux users will probably want to use their systems own package manager to install Node.
+Most Linux users will probably want to use their system's own package manager to install Node.
 Have a look at [Installing Node.js via package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).
 As of this writing (2015-05-04), the current version of Node.js is 0.12.2.

 Once npm is installed, installing grunt and bower is just: